• Skip to primary navigation

 3. Education

 If you’ve got a HECS-HELP debt, you can make a voluntary repayment against it.
-From 1 January 2020, your voluntary repayments become a credit to your ‘HELP balance’.
+Your voluntary repayments become a credit to your ‘HELP balance’.
 This can be re-borrowed in the future, up to the current HELP loan limit.
-For more information go to: https://www.studyassist.gov.au/help-loans/combined-help-loan-limit
+For more information on loan repayments, go to: https://www.studyassist.gov.au/managing-and-repaying-your-loan/loan-repayments.

 4. Term Deposit

-The smartest ways to use your tax refund, include not spending your tax refund at all!
-You can make it make you more money if you move it into a high-interest term deposit or high-interest savings account.
-This maximise the interest you earn.
+Sometimes the smartest way to use your tax refund could be, not spending your tax refund at all!
+You can make that money grow if you move it into a high-interest term deposit or high-interest savings account.
+This maximises the interest you earn.
 You can compare term deposits and bank accounts online using tools like these*:

 • http://www.ratecity.com.au